nus-cs2113-AY1920S2/duke/docs/README.md

     ![font selection](font.PNG)
     4. After which, click `Ok`.
 The command prompt should look like this now:
     ![new font](NewFont.PNG)
-- Once this is done, run duke using this command in command prompt instead:
+    5.Once this is done, run duke using this command in command prompt instead:

    `$ java -Dfile.encoding=UTF-8 -jar duke-0.2.jar`.

 If all goes well, you should see this in command prompt:
 ![Success](Success.PNG)